 Develop an outdoor visitor economy around rambling

 Chipping Barnet’s unique location, with easy access to green surroundings for rambling and cycling, its proximity to London – only 35minutes by a direct train from central London – and a wealth of historic heritage present an opportunity to develop a unique visitor economy.
 The access to the numerous green spaces around Chipping Barnet is highly valued, with residents specifically mentioning its natural and ‘wild’ quality, even citing it for the reason they live here.
 People speak about using it for walks, jogging, cycling, and an environment that is excellent for children to explore.
-These green spaces already serve as educational resources for local organisations such as the Barnet Environment Centre.
+These green spaces already serve as educational resources for local organisations.

 Through engagement the community felt that there is a unique opportunity for Chipping Barnet to make more of its Rambling potential and better integrate this through increasing awareness within the town centre; so it becomes a hub from which to explore.
 There are already many available walks; including the London Loop and Barnet’s Healthy Heritage Walks.
 However, signage to these from the town centre is lacking, and many walks were unknown to most.
 There is an opportunity to work with the Ramblers and Barnet Cyclists to identify and map local routes and how to access them from the town centre.
 Then a communication and wayfinding strategy can be developed to communicate these routes to locals and visitors in the town centre.

 Also, the local community felt there is an opportunity to explore the creation of a community-led Chipping Barnet Visitor Centre, to create a group that champions and celebrates the offer of the local area to help make Chipping Barnet a destination to visit.